Canardoux/flutter_sound/README.md

 ## Api classes

-SoundPlayer - plays audio either using the OS' audio UI or headless.
+SoundPlayer - plays audio either using the OSs' audio UI or headless.

 SoundRecorder - records audio.

 Track - Defines a track including artist and a link to the media.

-Album - play a collection of tracks via the OS' audio UI.
+Album - play a collection of tracks via the OSs' audio UI.

 AudioSession - low level api for detailed control over your audio streams.
-You can choose to have the session attached to the OS' audio UI or not.
+You can choose to have the session attached to the OSs' audio UI or not.

 ## Wdigets

-Playbar - displays an HTML 5 style audio controller
+SoundPlayerUI - displays an HTML 5 style audio controller widget.

-Recorder - displays a recording interface.
+SoundRecorderUI - displays a recording widget.

 Note: there are some limitations on the supported codecs.
 See the [codec] section below.